How User Experience (UX) Can Help Marketers

 Despite this, there are various ways that UX can help marketers.
 Why?
 I hear you ask…

-Put simply, UX fulfills the promise of marketing.
+Put simply, UX fulfils the promise of marketing.
 As marketers, we want to engage potential customers with our websites and our content – and we can’t do this if we’re deterring them with poor user experiences.
 Good UX creates valuable experiences that lead to retention and loyal advocates.
 The same goes for marketing, which aims to attract, engage and retain potential customers.

 In this blog, we’ll take you through four key ways that marketing and UX relate to each other and can work together.